A student wearing a hijab stands in a hallway holding books and talking to another student.

 No, there are no quotas for students who participate in the BSEAP although it is our goal to encourage and increase the number of BIPOC applicants we receive through establishing the BSEAP.

 No, the BSEAP does not disadvantage applicants who apply through the ordinary application process.
 Black applicants are assessed on the same criteria as applicants who apply under the ordinary application process.
 All admissions decisions will be merit-based, taking into account all criteria that forms part of our assessment.
 It will not be harder or easier to be admitted through either process.
-For applicants who do not identify as Black or Indigenous (the two distinct admission streams we have, other than our ordinary admission process), but wish to share information related to equity, diversity, lived experience or life achievements, they may do so through the newly expanded Special Facts section to allow for any applicant to share personal information they consider important for the Admissions Committee to know in considering their application.
-This section is optional and open to all applicants.
+For applicants who do not identify as Black or Indigenous (the two distinct admission streams we have, other than our ordinary admission process), but wish to share information related to equity, diversity, lived experience or life achievements, they may do so through the essay choices available in the Statement of Purpose and Perspective

 No. The decision to self identify as a Black applicant and to use the space provided for a personal essay in the expanded Special Facts section is entirely optional.